What do you see as the biggest barriers to fostering originality and creativity in students?

 Tayce Grosser

 Time.
 I am early childhood/ primary trained and I have spent a lot of time studying the benefits of play based learning, theoretically this is fantastic.
 The benefits of this are wide spread and positively impact on all developmental domains.
 In reality though, there is only so much time in a day, and unfortunately non-structured, play based learning is difficult to assess.
 These benefits, however valuable, do not align well with the outcomes of our syllabus.
-Yes we can incorporate some of these principles into our existing teaching and assessment, however if we are guiding children’s play to suit an… Read more »
+Yes we can incorporate some of these principles into our existing teaching and assessment, however if we are guiding children’s play to suit an assessment requirement, it is no longer ‘their’ play, and no longer authentic.
+It seems that the general attitude is “there are more important things to do” with the limited time we have.

 Michelle Wein